 The Presidents Club Charitable Trust hosted the dinner for 33 years, raising more than $28 million for charity.
-But when a Financial Times reporter went to this year's event undercover as one of its 130 hostesses, she found that many of the women were groped, propositioned, and harassed.
-The story was a massive scandal in the UK given the party's high-profile guest list—attendees included at least one member of Parliament, and one auction prize promised tea with the governor of England's central bank.
+But when a Financial Times reporter went to this year's event undercover as one of its 130 hostesses, she found that many of the women were groped, propositioned and harassed.
+The party had a notably high-profile guest list – attendees included at least one member of Parliament, and one auction prize promised tea with the governor of the Bank of England.

 The Presidents Club told the Times it would stop putting on events, adding that any funds it still holds will go to charity before it ultimately shuts down for good.
 David Meller, the event's chairman, has already resigned from his role on the board of Britain's Department of Education, and two major hospitals that received money from the event pledged to return the donations.

-The organization vowed to investigate the allegations of misconduct at its event "fully and promptly," telling the Times in a statement that "appropriate action" would be taken.
+The organisation vowed to investigate the allegations of misconduct at its event "fully and promptly", telling the Times in a statement that "appropriate action" would be taken.
 Meanwhile, the UK's Charity Commission has opened its own investigation into exactly what went down at the rowdy dinner.

 Follow Drew Schwartz on Twitter.